intelsdi-x/snap-plugin-collector-exec/README.md

             "args": [ "1.1"]
     }
 ```
-The metric defined above has following namespace `/intel/exec/echo_metric`.
+The metric defined above has the following namespace `/intel/exec/echo_metric`.

-If program returns metric with additional information then it is needed to use another tool to extract value of metric, see example below which shows extraction of numeric data from output of echo command:
+If the running process returns metric with additional information, it will require another tool to extract the target values from the output.
+For example, the below example shows extraction of numeric data from output of `echo`:
 ```
 "echo_metric": {
 				"exec": "/bin/sh",